Sign up for our FREE 8-week course to get on the property ladder.

 Shared equity schemes are unusual arrangements and not very common in Australia.
 While they are not inherently risky, there are a few things that potential borrowers need to be aware of.
 First of all, your equity partner has a stake in the future value of your property.

 If your home rises in value they will receive a fair portion of that value.
 This is either when you sell the property, or sometime after buying the property.

 If your property loses value (this is called negative equity) then you may end up owing the equity partner more than the property's value.
 But this depends on the specific details of your agreement.
-In some SEAs, negative equity simply means that the equity partner takes a loss when their contribution is repaid.
+In some shared equity schemes , negative equity simply means that the equity partner takes a loss when their contribution is repaid.

 - State governments

 Some state governments have shared equity schemes that allow people in government housing to buy their properties from the government.
 Non-profits usually offer shared equity schemes to home buyers on low incomes.